nishikumar787/owasp-summit-2017/Participants/need-funding/Nishi_Kumar.md

 status          : done
 ---

+Long time OWASP contributor.
+Have been one of the core organizer for Austin OWASP LASCON conference for last 5 years.
+I was also core organizer for OWASP AppSec conference in Austin.
+Past OWASP global Education, Industry and Project committee member.
 I will be participating and willing to be conntributing in these working sessions.
--Threat Modeling
--OwaspSAMM
--DevSecOps
--Education
--Mobile Security-Tools
+Threat Modeling, OwaspSAMM, DevSecOps, Education, Mobile Security, Tools

 ## What We Need Funding For
 Funding goes into flights and accommodation.